 Analysis and Evaluation:

-Modesto Junior College’s Library & Learning Centers provide a broad array of services and resources in support of the college’s educational programs.
+MJC’s Library & Learning Centers provide a broad array of services and resources in support of the college’s educational programs.
 MJC’s two campuses each have a comprehensive L & LC that is open more than twelve hours a day and staffed by faculty librarians and instructional support staff.
 Many library resources and services are electronic and available to all students regardless of their location.
-(Services for Online Students) In recent years the L & LC budget has been stable, with tutoring services largely funded through a STEM grant.
-As that grant winds down alternative funding sources are being identified.
+(Services for Online Students) In recent years the L & LC budget has been stable.
+Tutoring services capacity was built largely through a Department of Education STEM and Articulation grant, including a comprehensive tutor training course.
+As the grant winds down alternative funding sources have been identified to continue offering robust tutoring services.

 Library & Learning Center resources and services are heavily used by students.
 In 2014-15 the combined L & LC gate counts are more than 500,000, translating to roughly 3,000 visits per day during the academic year.
 (Security Gate Counts 2014-15) Importantly, L & LC users are satisfied with their experience, as demonstrated by the high number of positive comments received in a recent college-wide survey.
 (Survey - Candy Bar)

 Library resources are frequently used by students.
 For example, research databases were used to access more than 200,000 articles in 2014, while physical books circulated more than 5,000 times during the same period.
-At the same time, circulations of textbooks and other materials loaned from our reserve collection exceeded 20,000.
+At the same time, circulations of textbooks and other materials loaned from the reserve collection exceeded 20,000.
 (ACRL Survey 2015) The high usage of electronic resources, in particular, shows the flexibility of the Library’s collections and its ability to provide all students—including online students—access to reliable resources.
 Tutoring services are also heavily used and appreciated by students.
 In fall 2014, the L & LCs provided more than 5,300 individual tutoring appointments and 2,800 drop-in math tutoring appointments.
 (L & LC 2015 Quick Data Reference Guide) While online tutoring is not currently available, the Library & Learning Center manager is investigating options for providing that service in a sustainable fashion.

-The library migrated to OCLC’s WorldShare integrated library system in 2013.
+The library regularly assesses and improves its services.
+It migrated to OCLC’s WorldShare integrated library system in 2013.
 This move provided numerous improvements over the previous system, including the ability to simultaneously search both physical collections and electronic resources as well as streamlining interlibrary loan services.
 A proxy server allows all MJC employees and registered students to access the library’s electronic content from on and off campus.
 This service will be improved once new server technology is implemented that will reduce nightly downtime to provide near 24/7 availability of electronic resources.

 Supplemental Instruction (SI) is well used and highly successful.
 In fall 2014, the L & LCs offered SI for fifteen courses and more than 2,800 students participated.
 SI participants had a higher retention rate (92% vs 81%) and success rate (82% vs 58%) than their classmates.
 (SI Assessment Fall 2014) A similar analysis conducted in fall 2013 also found SI participants had higher retention and success rates.
 (SI Assessment Fall 2013)